Home

 Like public health, it requires understanding that while I might have rights, if my rights cause another to not have the same rights, then my rights over your rights is not a way forward towards justice.

-The practice of Cosmopolitanism is to take our mature place as a citizen on our home planet for earth and all her creatures.
+The practice of Cosmopolitanism is to take our mature place as a citizen on our home planet for Earth and all her creatures.

 I’ll drink to that.